Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 1:09:55

-for your purposes as well as you know reassuring others it's it is action
+for your purposes as well as you know reassuring others it's it is actionnumber eight in the AGS action plan it's something we discussed at the corporate

 governance group the other week so it does say that the council will ensure